-Published in March 2017 by University of Washington Press, Seattle Walks includes 17 walks around the Emerald City, that I like to think will appeal to newcomers and long time residents.
-They are fun, says my mom.
+A best seller at Elliott Bay Books for six months in a row, Seattle Walks includes 17 walks around the Emerald City, that I like to think will appeal to newcomers and long time residents.
+They are also fun, or so says my mom.

 Co-written with HistoryLink historian Jennifer Ott, Waterway is the first in-depth, illustrated history of the Lake Washington Ship Canal and Hiram M. Chittenden Locks.
 Published in June 2017 and timed to commemorate the centennial of the opening of the locks in 1917.

 This award-winning book explores how we shaped the city through projects such as filling in the Duwamish tideflats, rejiggering Lake Washington, and regrading Denny Hill.
 Now out in paperback.

 Cairns: Messengers in Stone – 2012